 How to Tell if Your Ball is Losing Air

 Even if a ball isn’t damaged, over time, it will lose some air.
 However, if you have a good basketball, it will lose air at a much slower pace.
 The basketball’s core is made out of rubber.
 The air is made out of nitrogen and oxygen.
 The ball’s rubber membrane is permeable, which means, over time, your ball will lose air.
 If you’re not sure whether or not your ball is losing too much air, consider how often you have to inflate it.
-If your ball is losing air at the right pace then you should only need to inflate it once or twice a month.
-If the ball is losing too much air, you may find that you need to pump it up each time you use it.
+Your ball is losing air at the right pace then you should only need to inflate it once or twice a month.
+The ball is losing too much air, you may find that you need to pump it up each time you use it.

 The best basketball pumps will allow you to quickly and easily inflate your ball up to the correct PSI level.
 Some pumps are easier to use than others.
 This can depend on the type of pump you choose, but it can also be a matter of quality as well.
 The pumps that I’ve included on my must-have list have what it takes to inflate your ball quickly and efficiently, so you should have no trouble finding the perfect pump that will meet your needs and work with your budget.
 This guide is designed to help you find a model that comes with all the features you need, whether you’re looking for a model that’s highly portable, one that offers a faster than average inflation time, or a pump that has a reputation for accuracy and durability.
-Having your own pump will come in handy, especially if you often find yourself playing a pick-up game at your local park, or other places in which you wouldn’t have easy access to a standard pump.